Skip to main content

 on the way på vag lit. ‘on move’

-what is your name? vad heter du? lit. ‘what name you?’
+what is your name? vad heter du? lit. ‘what called you?’

 Questions